TKC-Labs/tkc-dbtools-py/examples/tkc-compare-mysql-grants/README.md

 # Return to the original state
 mysql -h localhost -P 3307 -u root -proot < ./dev-api-grants-cleanup-chaos-for-cross-env-example.sql

 # Check that there are no grants issues
 tkc-compare-mysql-grants

+# This creates differences beteween grants by adding an new additional grant
+# for all users on the pod environment api workload.
+#
+# The utility will show this type of difference as missing grants found in
+# a cross-environment comprison for any envrionment where the grant is missing.
+#
+# Cross-environment comparison between environments: prod and dev
+# Cross-environment comparison between environments: prod and stage
+# Cross-environment api-dev@192.168.122.10 has grant differences compared to anchor user api@192.168.123.10 for workload api in environment dev.
+# Grants missing from api-dev@192.168.122.10 present for anchor user api@192.168.123.10:
+#   GRANT SELECT ON `example`.`users` TO `user`@`<IP>`
+# Cross-environment api-stage@192.168.124.10 has grant differences compared to anchor user api@192.168.123.10 for workload api in environment stage.
+# Grants missing from api-stage@192.168.124.10 present for anchor user api@192.168.123.10:
+#   GRANT SELECT ON `example`.`users` TO `user`@`<IP>`
+#
+mysql -h localhost -P 3306 -u root -proot < ./prod-api-add-extra-grants-example.sql

+# Check that the issue is reported
+tkc-compare-mysql-grants

+# Return to the original state
+mysql -h localhost -P 3306 -u root -proot < ./prod-api-remove-extra-grants-example.sql

+# Check that there are no grants issues
+tkc-compare-mysql-grants